This post may contain affiliate links. Read more in our Affiliate Disclosure.

 As a California native, when I see rain outside of my window, I also see a good excuse for a rest day or an indoor workout.
 But, even California has its rare wet winters, and I’m left with no choice but to brave the nasty elements.
 When prepared, running in the rain doesn’t need to be a miserable experience.
 In fact, it can be a great way to build up your mental stamina, acclimate your body to differing types of weather conditions, and even add excitement to your runs.
-Especially with the right gear, running in the rain can be an asset to your training, as opposed to a hindrance.
-Let’s dive into the gear that will make running in the rain a success.
+Especially with the best rain gear for running in tow, running in the rain can be an asset to your training, as opposed to a hindrance.
+Let’s dive into the best running rain gear that will make running in the rain a success.

 These headphones are cheap, but they work.
 I have run for over an hour in the pouring rain with these headphones and found they never failed to blast music into my ears.
 Granted, you will have to deal with a cord and less than ideal sound quality, but running in the rain isn’t about comfort or perfection.
 The fact that such a cheap product can withstand the elements to this degree is impressive.